hynek/bgt/README.md

 def do_work() -> bool:
-    ...  # one bounded work unit
+    ...  # one bounded work unit; if it crashes, it doesn't crash the loop

-    return False  # nothing left to do: wait for the next wakeup
+    return False  # False = wait for next wakeup; True = run again immediately

 with bgt.SupervisedService.start(